decidables/decidables/packages/detectable/src/rates.md

 ## Accuracy the great deceiver

-At first glance, `Accuracy` seems like a very convenient way to summarize overall performance in a single number.
-But as students of Signal Detection Theory, we must be very wary of `Accuracy`.
+At first glance, :key[Accuracy] seems like a very convenient way to summarize overall performance in a single number.
+But as students of Signal Detection Theory, we must be very wary of :key[Accuracy].
-Indeed `Accuracy` is the great deceiver!
+Indeed :key[Accuracy] is the great deceiver!
 Let us see why:

 Consider this table of outcomes: